AJ Auxerre: History

 While finishing sixth in the championship, Auxerre again qualified for the UEFA Cup after the VA-OM case.
 But unlike the epic run of the previous season, AJA was eliminated in the first round by Tenerife.
 AJA made progress in the league, with a third-place finish, but notably captured its first major trophy, the French cup.
-Having made it past the lower division teams in the early rounds, AJA eliminated Nantes in the semifinals before winning 3 goals to 0 at Parc des Princes in the final against Montpellier.
+Having made it past the lower division teams in the early rounds, AJA eliminated Nantes in the semifinals before winning 3-0 at the Parc des Princes in the final against Montpellier.
 The following season, Auxerre finished fourth in the league and was a quarter-finalist of the Cup Winners' Cup: Auxerre was eliminated by Arsenal in the Abbe-Deschamps (1–0) having achieved a 1–1 draw at Highbury.

 During the 1995–96 season, the club won Division 1 for the first time in their history, and also won the Coupe de France.

 On 13 May 2012, Auxerre's 32-year stay in the top division came to an end after a 3–0 away defeat at the hands of Marseille.
 The following season, Auxerre finished a disappointing ninth place along with a goal difference of −2.
 The next season was no better for AJA, after they finished a lowly 16th position.
-Although not resulting in promotion the 2014–15 Ligue 2 season was better for the Burgundy based side as they finished ninth in Ligue 2 and finishing runners-up in the 2015 Coupe de France Final after losing to Paris Saint-Germain at the Stade de France in front of an attendance of 80,000.
+Although not resulting in promotion, the 2014–15 Ligue 2 season was better for the Burgundy based side, as they finished ninth in Ligue 2 and finishing runners-up in the 2015 Coupe de France final after losing to Paris Saint-Germain at the Stade de France in front of an attendance of 80,000.
 The 2018–19 season was Auxerre's seventh consecutive in the Ligue 2.
-In the 2020–21 Ligue 2 season, the Auxerrois would achieve their best finish in the second tier since their relegation with a 6th-place finish, although they were positioned within the top 5 required for at least the playoffs at the end of 17 of the 38 game weeks.
-In the 2021–22 Ligue 2 season, AJA were finally promoted back to Ligue 1 after 10 years, after a penalty shoot-out win against Saint-Etienne in the Ligue1 promotion/relegation play-offs.
+In the 2020–21 Ligue 2 season, the Auxerrois would achieve their best finish in the second tier since their relegation with a 6th-place finish, although they were positioned within the top five required for at least the playoffs at the end of 17 of the 38 game weeks.
+In the 2021–22 Ligue 2 season, AJA were finally promoted back to Ligue 1 after ten years, after a penalty shoot-out win against Saint-Etienne in the Ligue 1 promotion/relegation play-offs.

+After just one season in Ligue 1, Auxerre were relegated back to Ligue 2 after losing on the final day against Lens.
+Auxerre were one point clear of Nantes, but with Nantes securing a victory over already relegated Angers it meant Auxerre were the final team relegated.
+On 11 May 2024, Auxerre secure promotion to Ligue 1 for the 2024–25 season, after 1-1 draw against Amiens, champions of Ligue 2 in 2023–24, and returned to the top tier after a one year absence.